Jovan Monasterlija

 Jovan Monasterlija (Јован Монастерлија; fl.
 1683–1706) was a Serbian vice-voivode (podvojvoda) and Austrian (Holy Roman Empire) imperial officer that led a Serbian Militia against the Ottoman Empire and other enemies of the Austrian Emperor.
 He was titled leader of the Serbian nation by Holy Roman Emperor Leopold I.

 Early life

-According to some authors, Monasterlija family was of Aromanian origin.
 Fleeing from Ottoman repression they moved to Srpski Kovin (Ráckeve) in 16th century.
 They came from Monastir (Bitola), hence his epithet "Monasterlija" (Turkish: Monastirli, of Monastir).
 To avoid Ottoman repression after the Long Turkish War the family, at that time already serbianized, had settled Komárom County in 1606, together with other Serbs from Kovin.

 The Monasterlija (or Manastirlija) family gained nobility status from Emperor Ferdinand III in 1665, when Petar Monasterlija was ennobled.
 Jovan, the son of Petar, was born in Komorn.
 To improve his reputation among local Serbs, Jovan married a young woman from Rašković family, a family with highest reputation among Serb immigrants.